Submissions require one document, as outlined below:

-Authors of accepted submissions will receive instructions on how to prepare and submit the publication-ready version, and details on the poster presentation and scheduling at the conference.
+WiP submission authors will be notified of acceptance or rejection by July 8, 2020.
+Authors of accepted submissions will receive instructions on how to prepare and submit the final formatted version and details on the virtual poster, online poster presentation, and scheduling at the conference.

 A member of the program committee and the publication chairs will check that your final output meets the requirements for publication and, if so, will finalize the acceptance.
 Authors are encouraged to submit their final revision earlier than the deadline, in case it is judged that the paper does not meet the committee requirements.
 If authors are unable to meet these requirements by the deadline, the program chairs will be notified and may be required to remove the paper from the program.

 Upon acceptance, at least one author must register for the conference by the early registration deadline in order for the work in progress abstracts to be published.